 If you've never lived on your own, you may be surprised at some of the things you're expected to pay for.

-Once you sign a lease, your bound to honor it.
+Once you sign a lease, you're bound to honor it.
 Knowing what pitfalls to look for as a first-time renter can help you avoid making the mistake of spending a lot of money in vain.
 Careful evaluation of your housing needs and options is a vital part of the housing search process.

 Things to consider when deciding which option is right for you:

 - Show me the money - what can you afford and still have a life?

 - Location, location, location - is it within walking distance? will your costs for gas go up?

 - House or apartment? - what are you responsible to maintain (scoop snow, mow grass etc.) if you rent a house vs. an apt.